-Person critical after being hit by car in Rotorua
+Pedestrian critically injured after being hit by car in Rotorua

 It is the third incident in less than two weeks where a pedestrian has been hit in Rotorua.

-Oceana Cameron, 16, has been told she will not walk again unassisted after she suffered a severed spinal cord when hit by a car on Te Ngae Rd on April 16 about 6.35pm.
+Oceana Cameron, 16, has been told she will not walk again unassisted after she suffered a severed spinal cord when hit by a car about 6.35pm on April 16 on Te Ngae Rd.

-Eight days later, a pedestrian was injured in a collision with a vehicle on Te Ngae Rd, near the intersection with Sunrise Ave, shortly after 6.30pm.
+Eight days later, a pedestrian was injured soon after 6.30pm in a collision with a vehicle on the same road near the intersection with Sunrise Ave.